MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-oauth.md

 <details>
 <summary>Select for more information on OAuth 2.0</summary>

 OAuth 2.0 in your Teams app provides a secure way to access user data from third-party applications without exposing user credentials.
-You can grant access only to the specific data you need, and the user must consent before the application can access their data, which is useful for apps that need to access individual items for a user.
+When apps use the OAuth 2.0 authorization code flow, they get an access token to include in requests to resources protected by the Microsoft identity platform (like APIs).
+They can also request new ID and access tokens for previously authenticated entities using a refresh mechanism.

+Here's a diagram for a high-level view of the authentication flow:

 :::image type="content" source="../assets/images/authentication/oauth-authentication-flow.png" alt-text="Image shows the OAuth authentication flow.":::